robbiehammond/Image-Fractalizer/README.md

 ![Fract Lake Example](https://github.com/robbiehammond/Image-Fractalizer/blob/master/TestImages/Ex2Fract20.png)

 ## How to Download and Use
-Image Fractalizer is known to work on Windows and Linux.
+Works on Windows.
+Image Fractalizer also can run on Linux systems (tested on Ubuntu), but the icon is not displayed due to possible issues with displaying .ico files on Linux.

 To Use:
 - Clone this repo
 - Make sure you have Python, Pillow (ver.
 7.2.0), and NumPy (ver.
 1.19.0) installed.
 If you don't have Pillow or Numpy, you can install them via the requirements file with pip - `pip install -r requirements.txt`
 - Go to the directory in terminal and run `python gui.py`
-- Have fun!
+- Follow the prompts on the GUI and have fun!
+  -  Note: If you started a fractalization and want to stop it, pressed the "Stop!" button.
+- To close the application, simply close the application with the close button as you would with any other application.

 ## How it Works
 The fractalization algorithm is actually relatively straightforward: